Care for broken snake plant leaf

 Do you have broken snake plant leaves?

-These things occur quite often in your garden if you’re into gardening,
+These things happen quite often in your garden if you’re into gardening,

 … and especially your houseplant collection.

-Often, you could find the roots of your snake plant rotting for seemingly no reason…
+Sometimes, you could find the roots of your snake plant rotting for seemingly no reason.

-Or more frequently, you could discover the leaves of your snake plant turning yellow and broken,
+Or more often, you could find the leaves of your snake plant turning brown and damaged,

 My Mother gave me a snake plant as a wedding anniversary gift.